how to build a great cheese + charcuterie board

 I like to have a variety of items to serve with the board.
 If I have the time, I love to make my own crusty bread (try this recipe for easy overnight sourdough!).
 Otherwise, a good baguette is always a perfect addition.
 I also like a couple different crackers like rosemary flatbread crisps, raincoast crackers, or Milton’s everything crackers.
 No lie, Trader Joe’s has the best crackers selection!

 Depending on the season, I love to incorporate fresh fruit into my board.
 I try to stay away from apples and pears since they oxidize and look really ugly on a board after they turn brown.
-I love berries, persimmons in the fall/winter, nice grape varieties (like concord, black globe, or champagne grapes), fresh figs (tiger stripe are AMAZING) and cherries.
-Dried fruit is always a great option as well like figs and apricots.
+I love berries, persimmons in the fall/winter, nice grape varieties (like concord, black globe, or champagne grapes), fresh figs (tiger stripe are AMAZING), pomegranates, and cherries.
+Dried fruit is always a great option as well like figs, cranberries, and apricots.

 Having salty items on a board provides really nice contrast to the meat and cheese.
 I always opt for some varieties of olives like kalamata, cerignola, spanish green olives, etc. I also like to use salted roasted nuts too for some crunch.
 My favorites are marcona almonds (try truffle marcona almonds!) and cashews but really anything will work!
+I sometimes even opt in for candied nuts depending on the cheeses.
 Caper berries are also a really nice briney treat.

 This one to me is extremely important!
 When you have rich, fatty cheeses and meats the acidity from pickled things really helps to complement your board.
 I love cornichons (tiny pickles) or really just any pickle, pickled veggies, pickled peppers (like peppadews!), and marinated artichoke hearts.